 The club is run by an elected committee who each have a portfolio.
 Having said that we are a relaxed bunch and wish no more than our members enjoy themselves.
 We also have our valuable volunteers who step up when asked to help with a variety of jobs that come up during the show season and at other times such as the Moor2Sea event as it was previously known which now has the clever name change for 2023 to “More To See”.

 There is a one off joining fee of just £10 to become a member our club and unlike most other clubs we do not have an annual subscription.

 New members and visitors are always welcome to our social meetings.
 Just come along for a friendly informal evening with a quiz, a raffle and a chat.
 If you do have any problems with your car then there is no better place to discuss it.
 Collectively we have decades worth of ownership and knowledge that we are happy to share with anyone.

-We presently meet on the 2nd Wednesday of each month for the time being except December, at 7.30pm.
-We have moved to our new venue as of January 12th 2022, as the old one is no longer suitable due to the number of members who are now attending our social nights.
+We now meet on the 2nd Wednesday of each month at 7.30pm.
+We moved to our present venue on January 12th 2022, as the old one is no longer suitable due to the number of members who are now attending our social nights.
 The new venue is The Cat & Fiddle, Sidmouth Road, Clyst St Mary, Exeter, EX5 1DP.
 You could start the night before the meeting with a meal as they serve good food at a reasonable price in comfortable surroundings.